minshi123/gitlab/doc/user/application_security/dependency_list/index.md

 | Location  | A link to the packager-specific lockfile in your project that declared the dependency |
 | License   | Links to dependency's software licenses |

 Dependencies shown are initially sorted by the severity of their known vulnerabilities, if any.
-They can also be sorted their name, or the packager they were installed by.
+They can also be sorted by name or by the packager that installed them.

 ### Vulnerabilities